Sports Betting Odds 101

 Understanding Decimal Odds

-Decimal Odds are most popular in Europe, Australia and Canada, and in our opinion are the easiest to understand.
-Most online sportsbooks will offer the option of displaying their odds in decimal fashion.
-They are sometimes known as European Odds in the UK.
+Decimal Odds are most popular in Europe, Australia and Canada, and many think that they’re the easiest format to understand.
+Almost all online sportsbooks will offer the option of displaying their odds in the decimal format, which is sometimes known as European Odds in the UK.

 With decimal odds, the figure quoted is the exact amount that will be paid out if the bet is a winner.
 Decimal odds are essentially equivalent to the decimal value of the fractional odds, plus one.

-An odds converter or odds calculator is essential if you are betting on more than one sport at once.
-Most internet sportsbooks in 2017 let you gamble on more than one game at the same time.
+An odds converter or odds calculator is essential if you are betting on more than one sport at once and, as we already know, almost all internet sportsbooks in 2018 let you do just that.